What Is a Hydrating Facial Treatment? Your Skin Guide

 Key benefits across skin types include:

 “Daily topical moisturizers only work on the surface.
-Professional hydrating facials use humectants with specialized delivery systems to force water deep into skin layers for longer-lasting effects.”
+Professional hydrating facials use humectants with specialized delivery systems to drive water deep into skin layers for longer-lasting effects.”

 Regular treatments also build cumulative results.
 Consistent facials improve skin barrier strength over time, meaning your skin holds onto hydration better between sessions.
 One treatment refreshes.
 A series transforms.